 Antietam Battlefield Historic Trail

-The 10.5 mile hike, organized by the Mason-Dixon Council of the Boy Scouts of America, is is a tour for Boy Scouts (and others who are eligible) to learn about the various sites and events of the Battle of Antietam.
-Scouts who follow the trail as described in this booklet earn the Antietam Battlefield Historic Trail Patch.
-Guidebooks and patches are available online or by calling the park bookstore at 301-432-4329.
-The trail starts at the Rohrbach Campground.
+The battlefield has numerous short trails, that can be combined to make a suitable distance for your group.
+The trails provide Scouts (and others who are eligible) to learn about the various sites and events of the Battle of Antietam.
+Scouts who complete the trail set out by their leaders, earn the Antietam Battlefield Historic Trail Patch.
+Patches are available online or by calling the park bookstore at 301-432-4329.
+The trails begin at the Rohrbach Campground or the vistor center.

 Last updated: February 2, 2020